lutchenca/lutchenca/README.md

 ## <div align="center">Hey!
 My name is Lutchenca, but you can call me Lut 👋

-#### I'm a 25 year old marketing specialist from Brazil who loves making videos, scripts, graphic design and now I'm on my way learning frontend and web design.
+#### I'm a 25 year old marketing specialist from Brazil who loves making videos, scripts, graphic design and now I'm on my way learning development and web design.
 I have a lot experience working with companies and freelancing and now I'm pursuit my dream to include all of that with web development! </div>

   <br/>